Utica Greens, Chicken Riggies, and tomato pie are just part of the food in Utica lineup making the city a great place in Upstate New York to explore.

 Utica is a place where family, comfort and hard work are all you need to fit in.
 People take care of each other.
 Life is a little slower, a little simpler.
 As no surprise, so is the food… approachable, affordable and satisfying.

 But in that food, you can taste the blue-collar history.
 You can savor the proud Italian heritage.
-You can connect with the good people who cook and serve to bring a struggling city back to life.
+This is where you can connect with the good people who cook and serve to bring a struggling city back to life.
 You see, local cuisine is about so much more than taste… it’s the culmination of local history, culture, flavors, families and stories.

 Olive Garden can try to replicate the taste, but they can never recreate the cultural context and experience in which these foods exist.
 If we judge food by taste alone, we are robbing ourselves of the fact that food represents so much more about a locale, a culture and it’s traditions.